Life As a Teller

 - Money Counter

-- Vault Teller
+- Savings Teller

-Is There Job Demand for Tellers?
+Are There Job Opportunities for Tellers?

 The states with the most job growth for Teller are Utah, Arizona, and Texas.
 Watch out if you plan on working in Wyoming, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.